-Tips on preparing a tender or research contract.
+Tips for researchers on preparing a tender or research contract.

 Tenders (or Request for Quotes (RFQ), Request for Tender (RFT), Approach to Market (ATM)) are processes government departments and other organisations run to procure specific services they need.
 Tenders processes are used to find out who can provide a service, get the best value for money proposal, run a transparent procurement process.